ibitcy/react-stores/README.md

 ### useIsolatedStore

-If you want use isolated persistence stores dynamically stores with identical interface you must set uniqName prop in options.
+If you want to use isolated persistent stores dynamically with identical interface you must set `uniqName` property inside passed options.
 In other case both of stores will be use one key in storage.
 [Check demo here](https://ibitcy.github.io/react-stores/?#Isolated).

 | Argument            | Type                                                                                                                   | Optional | Description                                                                                                                           |
 | ------------------- | ---------------------------------------------------------------------------------------------------------------------- | -------- | ------------------------------------------------------------------------------------------------------------------------------------- |